HackUnit/Data_Analysis_Final_Project_G1/README.md

 - The last question we will address is how do productive capacity and technological capacity features differ between countries in different regions of the world.

-## Communication Protocols

-- Slack and Zoom are utilized for communication purposes for coordination among the group's team-mates.
-- Protocols were also established for correct usage by group users when utilizing GitHub.

 ## Collaborators